Recognition of Native American sacred sites in the United States: Religious Freedom Restoration Act

+In the context of Native American sacred sites, however, courts have generally continued to apply the coercion standard from Lyng when deciding whether a substantial burden exists.
+In Navajo Nation v.
+United States Forest Service (2008), the Navajo Nation, Hopi, and several other tribes challenged the approval of a ski resort to make artificial snow using recycled wastewater on the sacred San Francisco Peaks in Arizona by the United States Forest Service.
+The tribes argued that the treated wastewater would spiritually desecrate the mountain and make their religious practices there impossible.
+The Ninth Circuit rejected the claim, holding that the government had not coerced the tribes into violating their beliefs or denied them any rights shared by other citizens, and therefore no substantial burden existed under RFRA.

+In Apache Stronghold v.
+United States (2024), the Apache Stronghold, a nonprofit organization of Apache and other Native peoples, sued under RFRA the federal land transfer of Oak Flat, a religious site for Apache ceremonies in Arizona, to the private copper mining company Resolution Copper.
+The proposed mining method would eventually cause the land to collapse into a large crater, permanently ending religious practice there.
+The Ninth Circuit rejected the claim, holding that the government's transfer of its own land did not amount to coercion under the Lyng standard, and that RFRA "subsumed rather than abrogated" the Lyng holding.
+The decision was sharply divided, with five of the eleven judges dissenting on the question of whether preventing someone from practicing their religion should count as a substantial burden.
+The Supreme Court declined to hear the case on May 27, 2025, allowing the Ninth Circuit’s decision in favor of the mine to stand.

 National Environmental Policy Act

 The National Environmental Policy Act (NEPA) is a national policy that promotes better environmental conditions by preventing the government from making damaging the environment.
 This Act relates to the sacred sites protection because it promotes and encourage a "harmonious" relationship between humans and the environment Furthermore, because this Act is a procedural law, those who bring a suit to the law must "allege a legal flaw in the process the agency followed to comply with NEPA such that the agency's final decision was reached without a complete understanding of the true effects of the action on the quality of the environment.

 National Historic Preservation Act

 The National Historic Preservation Act (NHPA) is procedural law that implements "a program for preservation of historic properties across the United States for reasons including the ongoing loss and alteration of properties important to the nation's heritage and to orient the American people to their cultural and historical foundations".